OnePlus Nord N200 5G review: The best budget 5G phone

 OnePlus decided to get into the budget phone space last year with the launch of the Nord series.
 We got the Nord N10 and the Nord N100 here in the US, but OnePlus decided that 2021 required the Nord N200 5G.
 All around, this is the best phone for less than $300 and one of the best 5G phones under $400.

-Budget-conscious customers will want to give the Nord N200 serious consideration for their next phone.
+Budget-conscious customers will want to give the Nord N200 serious consideration for their next phone if updates don't matter to you.
 Seeing 5G and 90Hz on a phone this cheap is quite impressive, and it does most of what you’d want a phone to do.
 However, you can get better cameras with the $349 Pixel 4a and much more powerful hardware in the $399 iPhone SE (2020).

 Read on for our full review of the OnePlus Nord N200 5G.

-Note: Editor's note: Since this review was published, OnePlus confirmed to 9to5Google that the Nord N200 5G will only receive one OS update.
-The company claims it will support the phone with three years of security updates.
-We have reached out to OnePlus for confirmation, but this changes our final opinion of the phone and we have adjusted our review accordingly.